rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 - **Ontology** = a controlled vocabulary with semantic relations, constraints, axioms and rules
 - **Knowledge base** = an ontology + instances of the classes in the ontology

-### What are Semantic Systems Used for?
+### What are those Semantic Systems Used for?
 - to index, tag, semantically annotate, and categorize content (e.g. documents, text, data, and other resources) in order to facilitate search, their discovery and their retrieval
 - to represent things and knowledge in a machine-readable manner using the constructs or terms in the respective system
 - to partially structure unstructured data by adding an external semantic laywer (e.g., set of term annotations)
 - to offer a knowledge-based model of some target content or universe of discourse (serving as background knowledge) in order to facilitate automated action (e.g., in autonomous AI systems)

 ### The relationship between AI: Artificial Intelligence & Ontology Engineering
-Part of AI is how to represent human knowledge in a way computer systems can act on and process, called knowledge representation and reasoning (KRR).
+Part of AI is how to represent human knowledge in a way computer systems can act on and process, called **knowledge representation and reasoning** (KRR).
+It involves creating a database to store content or knowledge (a **knowledgebase**) and a way to process or reason over that content.
+Artificial languages (KRR languages), used to declare a vocabulary to form computable expressions, are often used.
 Knowledge, although challenging to define, has been described in different sorts: there are different kinds of knowledge.
 There are different approaches for doing knowlege represetnation.
-One approach to KRR is to develop so-called ontologies.
+One approach to KRR is to develop so-called **ontologies**.

-**Some basic distinctions made in modeling (conceptual, ontological, semantic, linguistic, etc.), which are partially drawn from abstract and philosophical inquiry, are the following**
+**Some Basic Distinctions often made in modeling (conceptual, ontological, semantic, linguistic, etc.)**
+These distinctions are partially drawn from abstract and philosophical inquiry.
+The reader in encouraged to review literature on metaphysics.

 ### The Generic vs. The Specific